CodeFort: Robust Training for Code Generation Models

-\paragraph{ContraName} To address variable and function rename transformations in context-sensitive perturbations, we design a novel name-level CL objective, ContraName.
-This objective aims to enhance the discrimination of representations for different variable and function names.
+\paragraph{ContraName} We design a novel name-level CL objective, ContraName, to address variable and function renaming in context-sensitive perturbations.
+It aims to enhance the discrimination of representations of variable and function names.

 In ContraName, we group representations of variables or functions according to their names.
 For a name spanning multiple tokens, we use the average of these tokens as its representation.
 ContraName treats representations within the same group as positive pairs and those across different groups as negative pairs.
 Notice that the negative pairs in ContraName have explicit semantic differences, i.e., different names should yield different representations.
 This explicit semantic difference of negative pairs has been shown to improve the effectiveness of CL~\citep{hardnegative}.